2nil-web/fromlink/Proxy ssh with keepas and putty.md

-# PuTTY and KeePass for ssh proxy access
+# Integrating PuTTY to KeePass

+## For ssh proxy access

-## Requirements :
+### Requirements :

-For our example we suppose that keepass and putty are installed as follow :
+For our example we suppose that keepass and putty are installed in a portable way as follow :

-### KeePass
+#### KeePass

 Download a recent portable keepass version package, knowing that what has been tested for this documentation rely on the [KeePass version 2.54](https://sourceforge.net/projects/keepass/files/KeePass%202.x/2.54/KeePass-2.54.zip/download).

 Unzip the downloaded package content to "C:\Software\keepass".

-### PuTTY
+#### PuTTY

 Download the latest version of a [portable putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty.zip) Unzip the downloaded package content to "C:\Software\putty".

+##### N.B.

+Of course you are free to install these tools as you want but in this case you may have to modify some of the indications provided in this document (not that much in fact, I think).

-## Using PuTTY for ssh proxy access
+### Using PuTTY for ssh proxy access

 *This can also be done in the PuTTY Configuration dialog by selecting "Connections>>Proxy" but it is not explained here as this is not our targeted use.
 See the PuTTY help*